GoogleCloudPlatform/cloud-foundation-fabric/third-party-solutions/openshift/README.md

 - the Command Line CLI
 - your pull secret

 *Optional:* if you want to use a specific GCP RHCOS image, download it from the [RedHat library](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/4.7/4.7.7/), then import it as a GCE image and configure the relevant Terraform variable before bootstrap.
+An alternative is to run through the install steps manually via the `prepare.py` script, and use the GCP image shared by the ``rhcos-cloud` project set in the Machine manifests.

 ### GCP projects and VPC